Henderson High School Henderson High School

 Akonga learn to:

-- compare and contrast different ways in which different types of data can be represented using bits and discuss the implications
+• Compare and contrast different ways in which different types of data can be represented using bits and discuss the implications.

-- discuss how a widely used technology is enabled by one or more of compression coding, error control coding, and encryption enable
+• Discuss how a widely used technology is enabled by one or more compression coding, error control coding, and encryption to enable suggest improvements to a given human-computer interface based on an evaluation in terms of simple usability heuristics.

-protect their data, data privacy, ways to protect individual computers and computers managed by an organisation, policies or practices of a multi -
+• About computer security, spam emails, two-factor authentication, reCAPTCHA, common issues, steps individuals should take to protect their data, data privacy, ways to protect individual computers and computers managed by an organisation, policies or practices of a multi-national corporation.

 multi-national technology corporation.